 \subsection{Templates for Co-Büchi Objectives}

 A co-Büchi objective is of the form $\cobuchi X$ where $X \subseteq V$.
-Algorithm~\ref{algo_cobuchi} constructs a winning strategy template with two main steps.
+Algorithm~\ref{algo_cobuchi} constructs an almost-sure winning strategy template with two main steps.
 First, the algorithm finds the set of vertices that can almost-surely satisfy $\always X$.
 Then, the algorithm computes the set of vertices that can almost-surely reach that set.